rogerallen/dxsyx/README.md

     $ dxsyx file1.syx file2.syx

 The output from this command is the basis for all the config.txt files used as input.
-It is a CSV-formatted line for each voice containging first, the 10-character ASCII name (any chars < 32 are changed to '_'), next the voice number and finally the full path to the syx file containing the voice.
+It is a CSV-formatted line for each voice containing first, the 10-character ASCII name (any chars < 32 are changed to '_'), next the voice number and finally the full path to the syx file containing the voice.

     OEOEOE    ,0,/Users/rallen/Music/VST/dexed-0.8.0/Dexed_cart/Sysex/things.syx
     TAKINGOFF?,1,/Users/rallen/Music/VST/dexed-0.8.0/Dexed_cart/Sysex/things.syx